DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_adpypsrp/README.md

       HomePage: "<String>"
       ManagedBy: "<ADPrincipal>"
       SamAccountName: "<String>"
-      # Server: "<String>" # Useless : Specifies the Active Directory Domain Services instance to connect to
+      # Server: "<String>" # Useless: Specifies the Active Directory Domain Services instance to connect to

   # Defines LDAP display name (ldapDisplayName) to handle, that are not handled with standardAttributes.
   # You can set your desired values.
 The values below are just here for example.